JirakJ/personal-website-2021/src/data/about.md

 - Always finding inspiration.
 - Enabling a brighter future.
-- You not checking the commit history for earlier drafts of this file.
+- You're not checking the commit history for earlier drafts of this file.

 # Frontend path paved by courses from these people